acronis/go-cti/cti-spec/SPEC.md

 Query language, similar to XPath language, allows the developers to narrow scope by specific attributes.
 Query syntax can be applied to a CTI by appending a list of attribute name and attribute value parameters in square brackets.
 For example: `<cti>[ <attribute name>="<attribute value>", <attribute name2>="<attribute value>", ... ]`.

-Both common values and values in CTI format could be referenced with CTI queries, e.g.
+Both common values and values in CTI format could be referenced with CTI queries, e.g.:

 * cti.a.p.message.v1.0[ topic_id="cti.a.p.topic.v1.0" ]
 * cti.a.p.topic.v1.0[ type="informational" ]

-It's possible to filter by multiple query parameters:
+It's possible to use multiple query parameters to limit the resulting scope by logical 'AND' of individual filters:

 * cti.a.p.topic.v1.0[ type="informational", organization="b5a19f80-f68e-41bc-bbf4-cc6fd106a8a4" ]